k-p-jones/zen_appointments/README.md

 TO DO:

-Store form entries in a session variable so they are not lost after an error

 display some aggregated info (user, events today etc) on the home page

 make a landing page (NOT VITAL)